What is the Washington Integrated Care Assessment (WA-ICA)?

 - How to we track integration improvements over time (in practices, regional and statewide)?

 - How do we link level of integration to patient outcomes?

 The Washington Integrated Care Assessment (WA-ICA) will help our community begin to address these questions and support our providers' journey in advancing integration.

-The WA-ICA includes two companion tools tailored to primary care and behavioral health (mental health and substance use disorder) settings.
+The WA-ICA includes two companion tools, one tailored to primary care and one tailored to behavioral health (mental health and substance use disorder) settings.
 The tools will help providers track, measure, and advance their clinical integration progress across a set of domains.
 These domains include:

 - Screening, referral to care, and follow up

 - A multi-disciplinary team (including patients) with dedicated time